libbitcoin/libbitcoin-consensus/README.md

 # About

 This library includes the following 33 files considered to be bitcoin script consensus-critical.
-These files are identical to those used in version 0.14.0 of bitcoin-core.
+These files are identical to those used in version 0.15.0 of bitcoin core.

 ```
 amount.h